 So this fellow comes into the castle with his massive, slobbering dog.
-They pass the guards and march straight into the hall to speak with the king.
-Then the fellow demands that the king give him a room for the winter, where he and his dog can stay.
+They pass the guards and march straight into the hall to speak to the king.
+The fellow demands that the king give him a room for the winter, where he and his dog can stay.

 “Bring it on!” we shout.
-We don’t give a whit what he thinks.
+We don’t give a whit what this stinking peasant thinks.